Tips and advice

 Official waiting times for Level 1 packages are listed as 3-6 months while Levels 2-4 can take between nine and 12 months to come through, according to the latest data on the government website My Aged Care (last revised 31 May 2021).

 However, the desperate calls from families waiting long beyond these times tells a different story, and the lack of practical help and advice only adds to their mounting frustration and concerns.

 This experience struck at our core as a provider determined to change the aged care status quo, and so we’ve compiled our Top 7

 This is our favourite, and it happens to be our own.
-We give anyone on the National Waitlist 1hr per week of free support with no obligation or cost.
+We give anyone on the National Waitlist 1hr per week of free support at home with no obligation or cost.
 We complete all the necessary safety and health checks, and then provide the same close care we give all of our clients.
 What’s not to love about that!
 If you need any additonal hours of care, we offer reduced Waitlist Rates, but there is no need to take up additonal services.
 See FAQS and learn more.